JustEnoughDucks/LibreMiG-S/README.md

     - [ ] Video
 - [ ] BOM for electronics
 - [ ] BOM for mechanics
+- [ ] Cost estimates for 1 american, 1 european, and 1 chinese manufacturers
 - [ ] Documentation
+- [ ] Possibly selling electronics kits or assembed kits?